9 Simple Ways to Get a Healthy Heart Rate

 Get a good night’s sleep

 It’s true: You can sleep your way to better heart health.
-“When you sleep, your heart rate dips and your blood pressure decreases, which are important to heart health,” says sleep expert Richard Shane, PhD, creator of the Sleep Easily method.
+“When you sleep, your heart rate dips and your blood pressure decreases, which are important to heart health,” says sleep expert Richard Shane, PhD.
 “When you don’t get enough sleep, your heart may not have enough time to lower your blood pressure to necessary levels, leading to increased levels of high blood pressure.”
-According to the National Sleep Foundation, research shows that people who get less than six hours of sleep are at an increased risk of heart attack.
+According to the National Sleep Foundation, research shows that people who get less than six hours of sleep are at an increased risk of a heart attack.
 Get seven to nine hours of shut-eye to ensure your body lowers your heart rate for a sufficient amount of time.
 Here are some little changes you can make to get better sleep in just one day.